 What will be the new dialing procedure?

-The new dialing procedure will require that all calls in the 814 area code that are currently dialed with seven digits will need to be dialed using area code + telephone number.
-The same dialing procedure will apply to telephone numbers that are assigned in the new 582 area code.
+To complete local calls, the new dialing procedure requires callers to dial area code + telephone number or 1 + area code + telephone number.
+This means that all calls in the 814 area code that are currently dialed with seven digits will need to be dialed using the area code + telephone number.
+The same dialing procedure will also apply to telephone numbers that are assigned in the new 582 area code.

 When will the change begin?